Fort Worth Residential Appraiser

 An appraiser's sketch is a precise diagram used to calculate a home's living area for valuation purposes.
 A floor plan, often created with digital scanning, shows the layout of rooms, doors, and windows for marketing but isn't as accurate for measuring square footage.

-Other counties are serviced on a case-by-case basis
+• Other counties serviced on a case-by-case basis